open-telemetry/opentelemetry.io/content/en/blog/2023/contributing-to-otel/index.md

 greatest versions of things like the [OTel Collector](/docs/collector/) and language-specific instrumentation.
 In short, there's always work to be done!

-As an example, you can check out one of my own contributions [here](https://github.com/open-telemetry/opentelemetry-demo/pull/432).
+You can check out an example of one of my contributions [here](https://github.com/open-telemetry/opentelemetry-demo/pull/432).

 Learn more about how to contribute to the OTel Demo